It’s a timeworn cliche, but it’s true. Time flies. How is it possible that we’ve turned the corner into February?

 The due date for foreign account FBAR forms, also known as FinCEN Form 114, goes from June 30 to April 15.
 (You can get a six-month extension, just like tax returns.)
 FBARs are important if you had foreign accounts that topped $10,000 at any time during the year.

-If you need legal help for you business, then don’t hesitate to reach out and contact the Law Office of E.C.
-Lewis, P.C., home of your Denver Business Attorney, Elizabeth Lewis, at 720-258-6647 or email her at email@example.com.
+If you need legal help, don’t hesitate to contact me at the Law Office of E.C.
+Lewis, P.C., home of your Denver Small Business Lawyer.
+Phone: 720-258-6647.
+Email: firstname.lastname@example.org.